Why is publication date important?

 With this discussion of dates, it becomes a natural discussion to then look at whether or not content should be updated or if new content should be created.
 Anyone considering their options should think about the questions below.

-Question 3.
+3. Does my content fit?
 Look at how this piece of content fits in with the rest of your content structure.
 For example, if you are working to build a content cluster, would drafting new content help you to build you your pyramids and establish your authority better?

 If you do end up creating a new piece of content to reflect the latest updates in the field, it can be helpful to put a link at the top of the original piece to let people know where they can go for the latest information about the topic.